 The controversial design signaled a new direction for BMW.
 Looking back, it marked the nameplate’s transition from a track car to a daily driver.
 The M3 soon had a large following, built on a reputation for being as quick as it was comfortable.

 Three decades later, enthusiasts still peg the M3 at the intersection of performance and luxury fashion.

-The Z3 M boasts a more powerful engine and a sportier suspension, among other improvements.
+Compared to the standard Z3, the Z3 M has a larger engine, better suspension, a wider rear axle, and various interior upgrades.
 Unmodified versions of this build are heavily sought after by collectors due to how rare they are.

-BMW sedans are known for humiliating supercars on the race track.
+It sounds unbelievable but it’s true: BMW sedans can beat supercars in a closed-course race.
 Released in 1998, the third-gen M5 was no exception, cementing BMW’s reputation for luxury performance vehicles.

-The M5’s superior suspension and weight distribution allow it to be surprisingly nimble, regardless of its weight and luxury car dimensions.
+Since the M5 has impressive suspension and impeccably designed weight distribution, it’s able to take curves like few other luxury cars on the road.
 The redesigned M5 included a V8 engine, an improvement on the V6 power plant of its predecessor.

 - The best 4K TVs under $500 for 2021

 - Here are all the games that support Nvidia’s RTX ray tracing